Smart bands, advanced health features and a new case design are all on Apple's mind.

 “It’s a possibility, obviously they had to miniaturize things a lot for the iPhone X so you have to go even a lot further to get it down to an Apple Watch size,” Slivka says.
 “Then you have the tacked-on battery life, that was the concern for the iPhone X.”

-Plus, Slivka points out that putting a camera on the front of the Apple Watch would likely just be for Face ID, as people may not take to FaceTiming and taking selfies from their wrist.
+Plus, Slivka points out that putting a camera on the front of the Apple Watch would likely be for Face ID, as people may not take to FaceTiming and taking selfies from their wrist.
 Would Apple spend that much for Face ID?

 With the Apple Watch increasingly being used as a vehicle for contactless payments, it depends on how much pressure the company feels is placed on the PIN security method.
-With Face ID used to secure sensitive apps, there's a case that the lack of security could hamper the Apple Watch from being used to biometrically access bank accounts, health records and more.
+With Face ID used to secure sensitive apps, there’s a case that the lack of security could hamper the Apple Watch from being used to biometrically access bank accounts, health records, and more.

-• Rating: Unlikely to happen any time soon
+- Rating: Unlikely to happen any time soon

 Modular Apple Watch

-Apple has secured a patent for modular technology that would allow users to upgrade parts of the Apple Watch, perhaps with more sensors.
+Apple has secured a patent for modular technology that allows users to upgrade parts of the Apple Watch, perhaps with more sensors.
 Modular technology has failed quite spectacularly on a consumer scale – see Blocks and Project Ara – and it seems way off-piste to see it arrive on consumer Apple technology.

-However, let's not dismiss it out of hand.
-We've seen Apple patent technology such as gas sensing technologies, which could have enterprise applications.
-Also, the long-standing speculation regarding blood glucose monitoring could be added on, rather than being built into the Watch's design itself.
+We’ve seen Apple patent technology such as gas sensing technologies, which could have enterprise applications.
+Also, the long-standing speculation regarding blood glucose monitoring could be added, instead of being built into the Watch’s design.

-• Rating: Unlikely to happen any time soon
+- Rating: Unlikely to happen any time soon

 Apple Watch driving features

-Looking at your wrist for notifications while you're driving is just as dangerous as looking at your phone.
+Looking at your wrist for notifications while driving is just as dangerous as looking at your phone.

 Apple has a patent that describes a feature that would use the Watch’s sensors to determine if you were driving and then limit your notifications.